 Blackheads– These are formed when oil and dead skin are clogged in a pore and then when exposed to air, it oxidizes and turns to black.

 Whiteheads– Probably the most misunderstood but they look like small, white hard bumps.
 Another name for these is “milia”.
 They are normally found under the eyes but can be anywhere on the face.
-Stubborn and difficult to remove but hydration is usually key.
+Stubborn and difficult to remove but hydration and exfoliation is usually key.

 Pimples (papules)- Pimples are pink to slightly red bumps with a soft white surface filled with fluid and oil.